+Icon Description

+ΔΔΔ Indicates alert severity is set to high.

-lcon Description → Indicates that contact to the endpoint Hawk Agent is lost.
+→ Indicates that contact to the endpoint Hawk Agent is lost.
 The network may be down, or the machine on which the Hawk Agent is running may be off line.

 - Uptime Displays the number of days and hours this machine has been running since it was added to TIBCO Administrator, or since the machine has been rebooted.
 It requires the TIBCO Hawk agent to be running on that machine. - OS/Version Operating system and version running on this machine.